-What is UMD Seminar?
+What is the purpose of UMD Seminar?

 Sections of UMD Seminar are limited to 25 students, and each section promotes discussion and active learning about topics important to new students.
 The small class size and active discussions provide opportunities for students to form connections with their instructor, teaching assistant, and fellow students.